We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

-Now that you’ve got your Printful / Wix connection up and running, there’s lots you can do to make the most of our new print-on-demand store!
+Now that you’ve got your Printful / Wix connection up and running, there’s lots more you can do to make the most of your new print-on-demand store!

 Here are a few ideas on how to build out and promote your print on demand store.

 - Create more Printful products and add them to your Wix store.
 Make sure you create a reasonably large number of high-quality products in Printful and add them all to your Wix store.
 If you’re stuck for ideas, read the ‘How to Choose Print-on-Demand Products for Your Store‘ blog post.

 - Engage in content marketing — make use of Wix’s built-in blogging tool to attract people to your POD products.
 By regularly posting engaging blog articles that focus on topics in your POD selling niche, you can significantly improve your search rankings and increase organic traffic to your store.
 Check out our guide on how to increase blog traffic to learn how to perform content marketing effectively for your online business.